ukparliament/procedure-parsing/public/comments/summation_step.rb.md

 Otherwise, the summation step does have one inbound route ...

     else
-... we get the ID of the first - and in this case only - inbound route.
+... and we get the ID of the first - and in this case only - inbound route.

       inbound_route_id = step_first_inbound_route( route_source_step_id( route_id ) )
 ### If the inbound route to the source step has been parsed ...